 Our Board consists of seven directors, five of whom are the Company's independent directors.
 Our Board has the ability to decrease or increase its size to no less than five or up to thirteen directors, respectively.
 Six of our directors are elected by our shareholders and one director is appointed by the Company's Allocation Member.
 The Board is divided into three classes serving staggered three-year terms.
 The terms of office of Classes I, II and III expire at different times in annual succession, with one class being elected at each annual meeting of shareholders.
 Mr. Edwards and Ms. McCoy are Class I directors and are up for re-election at this year's Annual Meeting.
 Messrs.
 Bottiglieri and Burns are Class II directors and will serve until the 2020 Annual Meeting of Shareholders.
-Messrs.
-Day and Ewing are Class III directors and will serve until the 2021 Annual Meeting of Shareholders.
 Pursuant to the LLC Agreement, the Company's Allocation Member has the right to appoint one director to the Board.
 Mr. Sabo, our chief executive officer, is currently serving as a director appointed by the Allocation Member.
 Any appointed director will not be required to stand for election by the shareholders.